 Clare Lynam – Monitors Year 8, Literacy Intervention Program

 Aleysha Ferlazzo – Monitors year 7, Literacy Intervention Program

 Jessica Lawless-Pyne – Teacher Assistant Co-ordinator

-Peter Loram – Administration Support
+Peta Loram – Administration Support

 There are approximately seven Teacher Assistants spread throughout both the junior and secondary campuses each lesson.
 These TA’s have regular training in facilitating learning for EAP and LD students and work in partnership with classroom teachers.

 A timetable is collated for Teacher Assistance each fortnight taking into account the following (Example Included):